Algebraic Topology (S1 2025/2026)

 Suggested exercises

 These exercises are for you to practise what we have learned in class.
-This is a selection I found helpful, based on the questions some of you asked me in class (or afterward).
 There is no evaluation based on these exercises.
-The final exam (taking place on november 27th) will account for 100% of the final grade.
+The final exam will account for 100% of the final grade.

 If you're thirsty for more exercises, [H] has an infinite supply of exercises at the end of each section.
 Bredon's book also has a bunch of exercises.
 If you would like more exercices on a specific topic, let me know.